Unusual Options Activity Insight: Uber Technologies | Benzinga

 Unusual Options Activity Insight: Uber Technologies

-On Monday, shares of Uber Technologies (NYSE:UBER) saw unusual options activity.
-After the option alert, the stock price moved down to $43.98.
+Shares of Uber Technologies (NYSE:UBER) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $43.01.

 - Sentiment: BEARISH